wavefrontHQ/docs/pages/doc/integrations_log_data.md

 tags: [integrations, videos]
 sidebar: doc_sidebar
 permalink: integrations_log_data.html
-summary: Learn how to send log data to Wavefront.
+summary: Learn how to send log data to Wavefront by setting up a proxy and configuring Filebeat or TCP.
 ---

 Wavefront supports two methods for sending log data metrics to Wavefront proxy: Filebeat and TCP.
-These methods are supported in Wavefront proxy 4.4 and higher.
+Wavefront proxy 4.4 and higher supports these methods.

 **Warning** Log ingestion functionality does not work well if you use a load balancer in your environment.
 * When traffic is split between nodes, each node tracks its own counter.
 The counters collide when they are sent to Wavefront.